-To assess quantitative standards the overall ratio of cumulative units passed to cumulative units taken is reviewed.
-As a student progresses, this expected ratio or percentage increases.
+Quantitative standards are assessed by dividing the overall ratio of a student's cumulative units (of classes passed) by the cumulative CSUCI units taken.
+As students progress in their academic career, the expected ratio or percentage increases.
 The required ratios are represented in the chart below.